nselem/bigscape-corason/README.md

 </table>

 ## Installation
 Following instructions cover [Docker](https://www.docker.com/) installation of both pipelines: BiG-SCAPE and Corason.
-Docker is a container services enterprise available for multiple operative systems such as MAC OS, Windows 10 and Fedora, Ubuntu, Centos and Debian.
+Docker is a container plataform provider available for multiple operative systems such as MAC OS, Windows 10 and Fedora, Ubuntu, Centos and Debian.
 To install docker consult [here](pages/dockerInstall.md).

 BiG-SCAPE can also be installed manually or as a conda environment.